 Debts in the companies are like big holes in a ship.
 Until and unless, these holes are filled- the ship cannot go far.
 Avoid investing in companies with a lot of debt.
 As a thumb rule, keep away from investing in companies with a lot of debt in their balance sheet and debt/equity ratio greater than 1.

 Also read: Is Debt always bad for a company?

 3. Falling knife category companies:

-Investing in companies whose share price are falling continuously and significantly (for example- Geetanjali gems, PC Jewellers, PNB, Suzlon energy etc.) is never a good idea.
-There’s always a reason why the prices of these stocks are falling, and the market is punishing that company.
+Do not try to catch a falling knife!
+Investing in companies whose share prices are falling continuously and significantly (for example- Geetanjali gems, Yes Bank, PC Jewellers, PNB, Suzlon energy, etc.) is never a good idea.
+There’s always a reason why the prices of these stocks are continuously falling, and the market is punishing that company.